Pain – describing your pain

 The faces pain scale, as pictured above, can also be used.
 The person in pain can point to the facial expression that represents how their pain makes them feel.

-Keeping a pain diary and tracking how your pain affects your daily activities can be a useful way to help you understand what makes your pain worse (called triggers), what helps to relieve your pain and pick up any patterns or trends in your pain experiences.
-It can also help you describe to your healthcare team how your pain has been affecting you over time.
+If you have chronic pain, it can be helpful to take a pain diary with you to your appointment.
+Keeping a pain diary and tracking how your pain affects your daily activities can be a useful way to help you understand the pattern of your pain.
+It can help you notice things that make your pain worse (these are called triggers) and what helps to relieve your pain, and describe to your healthcare team how your pain has been affecting you over time.

 • Make a note of the date and time you get the pain.